rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

     exclusive 'callback' queue for replies.
   * We subscribe to the 'callback' queue, so that we can receive RPC responses.
-  * The callback executed on every response is doing a very simple job, for every response message it checks if the `correlationId` is the one we're looking for.
-If so, it saves the response.
   * Our `call` method makes the actual RPC request.
-  * Here, we first generate a unique `correlationId` number and save it - the callback function will use this value to catch the appropriate response.
+  * Here, we first generate a unique `correlationId` number and save it - the while loop will use this value to catch the appropriate response.
   * Next, we publish the request message, with two properties:
     `replyTo` and `correlationId`.
   * At this point we can sit back and wait until the proper response arrives.
+  * The while loop is doing a very simple job, for every response message it checks if the `correlationId` is the one we're looking for.
+If so, it saves the response.
   * Finally we return the response back to the user.

 Compile and set up the classpath as usual (see [tutorial one](tutorial-one-java.html)):